There are hundreds of ways to promote a self-published book.

 Without a professional-looking cover, your book will stand little or no chance of being noticed.

-A flat, dull, boring, amateur book cover is a sales killer, especially for a printed book.
+A flat, dull, boring, amateur book cover will never encourage sales, especially for a printed book.

 If you don’t spend a cent on anything else, spend a little to get a professional cover designed for your book.